About This Product

-- Making Stuff – four episodes that explore how materials changed history and are shaping the future, with regards to making “stuff” faster, wilder, colder, and safer.
+- Making Stuff (Season 2)– four episodes that explore how materials changed history and are shaping the future, with regards to making “stuff” faster, wilder, colder, and safer.

 - Digital Side Effects: When Computers Think for Us – featuring psychologists, scientists, and professors from all over the globe, this documentary synthesizes theories, psychiatric evaluations, and quantitative evidence from studies on the brain that indicate a serious global epidemic of digital addiction.

 All titles are segmented into short, pedagogical clips, ideal for intermittent use during classroom lectures.
 For classwork viewing, students can choose to watch an entire film without interruption.
 Titles within the collection are sorted across distinct, browsable subject categories, enabling refined searches for available titles in specific topic areas.